sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-heap-changing.md

 So, our configuration works.

-Now, we will see the same thing for 15gb JVM.
+Now, we will see the same thing for jmeter JVM with 15gb HEAP.
 This time, due to limitation of my PC's RAM(16gb), i will run from commandline , not IDE.
 I will see some thing like this in jvisualvm

 ![jvm-15gb](/images/jmeter-maven/jvm-15gb-heap.JPG)